 Keep in mind, not everyone’s account is the same.
 You may have more customization features and more or less modules than another site owner.
 This all depends on your plugins, and the plugins your hosting provider provides.

 Quality cPanel Provisioning

 Looking for superior cPanel hosting?
 Look no further, you’re already there!
 At KnownHost, our hosting plans are built around premium hardware and networking, to deliver high availability and ultra high-performance hosting for your websites.
 Not only are our Shared plans backed by cPanel (at no additional cost), but also get unlimited EVERYTHING with our professional shared packages.
 See our plans here!

 Already have a WordPress site but looking to move it to another cPanel account?
 Simple!
-Read our ‘how to’ wiki here!
+Read our ‘how to’ article here!